MorganResearchLab/scarecrow/docs/example_evercode.md

     --out ${PROJECT}/barcode_profiles/barcode_positions.csv
 ```

 Both the set- and trie-based methods are processed in the same manner with `harvest`.
-However, to illustrate that the same barcode profiels are generated, we can repeat the above on the trie-based method outputs from `seed`.
+However, to illustrate that the same barcode profiles are generated, we can repeat the above on the trie-based method outputs from `seed`.

 ```bash
 BARCODE_FILES=(${PROJECT}/trie_k${K}/barcode_profiles/barcodes.*.csv)